andraderaul/random-fy/README.md

 ## How it works

-This project shows artists and songs based on your Spotify recommendation.
-When the user signs in the application, a recommendation is shown.
-The user can like or dislike the recommendation, just like on Tinder.
-After that, you can make a playlist with the liked artists and share it with your friends.
-Also, you can create an image with these artists.
+This project has some amazing features, and can be described as follow:

+1. When the user signs in the application, a recommendation is shown;
+2. The user likes or dislikes the recommendation, just like on Tinder.

+After that Randomfy makes available:
+- A playlist with the liked artists that the user can listen and share with their friends;
+- An image with the image of the songs available for download;
+- An festival image with the artists available for download.

 ## Quickstart